eleung/react-grid-layout/README.md

 draggableHandle: ?string = "",

 // Layout is an array of objects with the format:
-// {i: string, order: number, grow: number, shrink: number, basis: string|number}
+// {i: string, order: number, grow: number, shrink: number, basis?: string|number}
 // The i property must match the key used on each item component.
+// Note: basis is optional; if not specified, defaults to 'auto'
 layout: ?FlexLayout = [],

 //